 The deliberate use of extended eye contact towards a specific student.

-This signals to a student or students that the teacher is aware of the unproductive behaviour and it is a cue for them to cease with minimum disruption to the flow of the lesson
+To communicate to a student or group of students, that the teacher is aware of their behaviour, without stopping the flow of the lesson.

 Stop speaking for a brief period often mid delivery.